soda4fries/soda4fries/README.md

-# Hi there! 👋 I'm Mohammad Mahdinur Rahman
+# Hi there! 👋 I'm Soda

 And this was generate by Claude (Best AI) from my CV